theobald-software/theobald-software.github.io/content/_en/ecs-core/prerequisites-and-installation/ecscore-prerequisites.md

 The following ports have to be opened depending on the SAP system, where nn is the instance number of the SAP system (e.g. 00 or 99).
 - SAP Application Server: Port 33nn
 - SAP Message Server (Load Balancing): Port 36nn
-- Secure Communication Network (SCN): Port 48nn
+- Secure Network Communications (SNC): Port 48nn
 - SAP Router: Port 3399

 It is recommended to install ECS Core on a computer without any other Theobald Software components.